coral-xyz/anchor-by-example/src/pages/index.md

 description: Anchor is a framework for Solana's Sealevel runtime providing several convenient developer tools for writing smart contracts.
 ---

-Anchor-by-example is an open source repository containing serveral Solana program example written in Anchor. {% .lead %}
+Anchor-by-example is an open source repository containing several Solana program example written in Anchor. {% .lead %}

 {% link-grid %}